So you want to play at Klub Kakofanney...

 - Links to two or three samples of your work

-Soundcloud and YouTube links are a good way of letting us hear a sample of your music.
+YouTube and SoundCloud links are a good way of letting us hear a sample of your music.
 Remember we don't have time to carefully listen to everything you have recorded, so narrow it just to or three samples.
-A YouTube video of you playing live in a small venue is always helpful in evaluating bands.
+A YouTube video of you playing live in a small venue is the most helpful thing you can send us.
 Please do not send sound or video files direct to our email.

 If you have read the info on this page and wish to contact us to make a gig enqiry, please use this form to make initial contact with us: